What to Know Before You Buy a Goat

 Don’t take a seller’s word that their goats are disease-free.
 Ask to see test results.
 Don’t be shy about it.
 The three most important goat diseases to test for are CL (caseous lymphadenitis), CAE (caprine arthritis encephalitis), and Johne’s disease (paratuberculosis).

+What is CAE in goats?
 Viral disease CAE lives in the goat’s white blood cells.
 It can cause arthritis, encephalitis (inflammation of the brain), pneumonia, mastitis, and chronic wasting.
 It spreads mainly through the mother’s colostrum although it can be spread through bodily secretions or reuse of needles.
 There is no cure for CAE.

-Johne’s (pronounced YOH-nez) is a wasting disease that can spread through feces.
+Johne’s in goats (pronounced YOH-nez) is a wasting disease that can spread through feces.
 After a goat becomes infected, it can be years before it shows symptoms.
 Unfortunately, the test is not 100 percent accurate.
 Only about 50-88 percent of infected animals will test positive.

 If a seller doesn’t know tests are available or says they haven’t tested, ask to test before you buy.
 You can negotiate who will pay for the test.
 It is more common for the seller to pay, but it is cheaper for you to pay for the test than to take home a sick animal.